 For all inspections (complaint, referral, fat/cat and accident) conducted in food and beverage manufacturing plants (NAICS Groups 311xxx & 3121xx), the compliance officer shall inspect the sanitation and clean-up operations to include the host employer and contract employers engaged in such work.
-The inspection of the sanitation and clean-up operations at a minimum shall include observation and evaluation of the sanitation and clean-up operations that may be employed at the facility.
+The inspection of the sanitation and clean-up operations at a minimum shall include observation and evaluation of the sanitation and clean-up operations including any "third-shift" operations that may be employed at the facility.
 The investigation should focus on the most prevalent hazards and the prevention of the most prevalent injuries and illnesses such as: